Annual Compliance

 Is GST registration mandatory for all companies?

-GST registration is mandatory only when annual turnover exceeds $1 million.
-However, businesses can voluntarily register if turnover exceeds $1 million to claim input tax credits.
+GST registration is mandatory when taxable turnover exceeds $1 million.
+However, businesses can voluntarily register for GST, subject to several conditions.

 What if my company has no business activity?